Taking medicines to treat tuberculosisTuberculosis - medicines; DOT; Directly observed therapy; TB - medicines

 - You may spread the infection to others.

-If your health care provider is worried that you may not be taking all the medicines as directed, they may arrange to have someone meet with you every day or a few times a week to watch you take your TB drugs.
+If your provider is worried that you may not be taking all the medicines as directed, they may arrange to have someone meet with you every day or a few times a week to watch you take your TB drugs.
 This is called directly observed therapy.

 Side Effects and Other Problems